 Positive Destinations

-This TSI programme, (funded by the UK Government’s Shared Prosperity Fund) aims to provide support to anyone needing help to reduce barriers that limit their personal growth and development.
-This can involve communication and social skills, for example, as well as access to further training, education or employment.
+This programme, (supported by The National Lottery Community Fund and the Scottish Government’s No One Left Behind scheme) provides support if you need help to reduce barriers that limit your personal growth and development.
+This can involve developing communication, social and practical skills, as well as taking steps towards accessing further training, education or employment.

-A core element of the programme is a volunteer placement, of six months duration, in an organisation in Argyll & Bute.
-This is supplemented with the provision of an assigned mentor to provide individual support throughout the placement.
-The intent is to expose the new entrant to the benefits that have been linked to volunteering.
-These include improved mental and physical health as well as a reduction in stress, anxiety, and depression.
-They can also include a boost to confidence and self-esteem, helping the individual to stay active and engaged.
+A core element is finding you a volunteer placement (typically half a day for 26 continuous weeks) in an organisation in Argyll & Bute.
+This gives you access to the benefits linked to volunteering that can include improved mental and physical health as well as a reduction in stress, anxiety, and depression.
+It can also boost confidence and self-esteem, helping you to stay active and engaged.

 Eligibility

-The programme is open to anyone aged 15+ (within 6 months of leaving school) who are:
+The programme is open to anyone aged 16+ (with a confirmed leaving school date) who are:

 - Unemployed (excluding those in full time education);